jonrutter/blog-examples/README.md

 # blog-examples

-A monorepo containing code examples and demos for my blog: jonrutter.io/blog
+A monorepo containing code examples and demos for my [blog](https://jonrutter.io/blog);